This modern, semi-detached, weatherboard townhouse, is situated in the coastal town of Broadstairs.

 This cottage is a superb base for an interesting and varied holiday.

 Over four floors.
-Four bedrooms: 1 x ground floor double with en-suite shower, basin and WC, 1 x second floor double with en-suite walk-in shower, basin and WC, 1 x second floor double with Juliet balcony, 1 x third floor family room with 2 singles and 1 adult bunks.
+Four bedrooms: 1 x ground floor king size double with en-suite shower, basin and WC, 1 x second floor king size double with en-suite walk-in shower, basin and WC, 1 x second floor king size double with Juliet balcony, 1 x third floor family room with 2 singles and 1 adult bunks.
 Second floor bathroom with bath, shower over, basin and WC.
 First floor open plan living area with kitchen, dining area (seats 8) and sitting area (seats 8).
 Cloakroom WC on first floor.

 About the location